heistp/sce-l4s-bakeoff/README.md

 SCE: Sender → ECT(1) mangler → SCE middlebox (bottleneck) → SCE receiver

-*Note:* in the two-flow results for this scenario, "gamed" flows are not labelled as such in the plot legends.
+:warning: In the two-flow results for this scenario, "gamed" flows are not labelled as such in the plot legends, which only contain the names of the TCP CC algorithms.
 However, the order of the flows are the same as listed in the title, and may also be inferred from their behavior.

 #### Scenario 4 Portland Results